The Ultimate Wild Garlic Pesto Recipe

 Introduction

-Every spring, as soon as we spot our first daffodil, we take a pilgrimage to our favourite foraging spot with the thought of a refreshing wild garlic pesto ringing in our ears.
-We usually find we need to wait another excruciating week or two until the leaves are of a suitable size to harvest, but it's a fast-growing plant, so that's no great hardship.
+Every spring, as soon as we spot our first daffodil, we pilgrimage to our favourite foraging spot with the thought of a refreshing wild garlic pesto ringing in our ears.
+We usually need to wait another excruciating week or two until the leaves are of a suitable size to harvest, but it's a fast-growing plant, so that's no great hardship.

 What is wild garlic?

-Also called ramson, wild garlic is a perennial, flowering plant with an official name of Allium ursinum.
+Also called ramson, wild garlic is a perennial flowering plant with the official name Allium ursinum.
 It grows to a maximum size of around 50cm and can be found all over the UK.
 The leaves can be picked from February to June and are the star ingredient in wild garlic pesto.
 Some people use the bulb too, and this can be found year-round if you know where to look.

 How to identify wild garlic